-Market risk is the risk that the fair value of future cash flows or a financial instrument will fluctuate because of changes in market prices.
+Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk comprises three types of risk: foreign exchange (currency risk), market interest rates (interest rate risk) and market prices (price risk).
-The Investment Manager manages the financial risks relating to the operations of the Scheme in accordance with an investment mandate set out in accordance with the Scheme's Constitution and Product Disclosure Statement.
-The Scheme's investment mandate is to invest in a diversified portfolio of international listed stocks and it may also invest in derivative instruments such as futures and options.
+The Scheme manages this risk via outsourcing its investment management; the Investment Manager manages the financial risks relating to the operations of the Scheme in accordance with an investment mandate set out in accordance with the Scheme's Constitution and Product Disclosure Statement.
+The Scheme's investment mandate is to invest in a diversified portfolio of stocks listed on the ASX and it may also invest in derivative instruments such as futures and options.
 There has been no change to the Scheme's exposure to market risks or the manner in which it manages and measures the risk.